mariuszmspace/my-links/README.md

 * [VeraCrypt](https://veracrypt.codeplex.com/) - OSS successor to and fork of TrueCrypt, supports Linux, Windows, and Mac -- `C` `C++`
 * [VirusTotal](https://www.virustotal.com/) - Allows you to upload a file and have it scanned by tons of virus scanners -- `in-browser`
 * [Tomb](https://github.com/dyne/tomb) - zsh wrapper script for cryptsetup + gpg + LUKS volumes -- `shell`
+* [URL Canary](https://urlcanary.com/) - Create canary URLs so you know if someone is inspecting the source code of your applications -- `in browser`
 * [VulnHub](https://www.vulnhub.com/) - ISOs and more for hands-on security practice -- `collection`
 * [w3af](https://github.com/andresriancho/w3af) - Web application attack and audit framework, OSS vun scanner -- `Python`
 * [Yaptest](https://github.com/pentestmonkey/yaptest) - Glue together and automate pentesting using IFTTT type workflows -- `various lang`